FirstFriday by Am@rte

 Since then the number of participants has grown enormously and I try to join in each first Friday, if ever possible.
 Today some 50 to 60 people from all around the world, not only from Latin-American, with all professions and ages, meet to help each other on their individual projects.
 No one makes money from it, but everyone pays in with support to somebody in return to the help received from somebody else.

-First Friday is an event organized by Am@rte.
+First Friday is an event organized by Am@rte with a central place for information and communication at Meetup.
 Am@rte is a project, which defines itself as a collaborative and curated network for entrepreneurs, professionals and businesses, following an almost archaic community principle.